 - Famous Idaho Potato BOWL for Charity – Teams face off against each other in a bowling event for local charities.
 For each pin knocked down by players, two pounds of potato product will be donated by Simplot and other processors to local charities.

-- Humanitarian Awards Dinner – On the Thursday before the Bowl, both team delegations gather to honor players for exemplary community service and leadership efforts.
+- Humanitarian Awards Dinner – On a chosen night during Bowl week, both team delegations gather to honor players for exemplary community service and leadership efforts.
 In previous years, teams have also been treated to inspirational speeches from former college and pro athletes.

 Each year, the Bowl generated over $1 million in economic impact to Boise and surrounding communities through the following categories: